 Business Intelligence: definition

-Business Intelligence comprises a set of tools, practices, and techniques to collect data from internal or external sources.
+Business Intelligence (known as Business Intelligence) refers to a set of tools, practices and techniques aimed at collecting, consolidating, modeling and restoring data.
+These can also come from internal or external sources.

-This data, once analyzed, is stocked in a data warehouse and is treated in different databases.
-The objective is to simplify access to information.
+How it works ?
+Once collected and analyzed, the data is stored in a data warehouse and is processed in various forms of databases.
+The goal is to simplify access to information.

-The treated data will allow identifying optimization paths to improve a company’s performance.
-In fact, thanks to the Business Intelligence tools, it is possible to create dashboards, reports, and visualization tools that will favor decision support.
+The processed data will then be restructured, aggregated and enriched, making it possible to identify avenues for optimization in order to improve the performance of the company.
+Indeed, thanks to Business Intelligence tools, it is possible to create dashboards, reports and visualizations that will promote decision support.

 Knowing everything about Big Data